Rubberverse/qor-caddy/README.md

 > [!NOTE]
 > This is both data and resource heavy during building process, if you want only Caddy and nothing else, it is recommended to build `vanillaCaddy.Dockerfile` instead which will be up soon on this repository

+## Why was this created?
+Ah, it's hard to answer this but I'll try my best.

+**First**, this was created because I gotten tired of Caddy containers that were just at best a singular extra plugin and nothing else with no real way to extend it aside from modifying their own Dockerfile.
+Which at that point you're better off throwing something up yourself with how much you would need to change.

+**Secondly**, I wanted something that I could use to spin up specifc Caddy instances with exact plugins that I would want during build time.

+**Third-ly**, I wanted to learn Dockerfile format by throwing myself into deep water.
+Somewhat worked out, I think?

+**Thus**, QoR-Caddy was born, a project that aims to be version agnostic and make it as easy as just pasting links into a file and then building out the image from Dockerfile without having to modify **anything** about it.

+Everything on container side is already set-up and ready for you to build your own customized Caddy instance.

 ## Features
 This Dockerfile may use some unconventional methods to achieve it's goals.
 You've been warned!